ic3software/murmurations-aggregator/docs/test-cases.md

   2. Update the cluster.
   3. Confirm the profile from `test-tools` has `hasAuthority = 1` again.

-### 2.3 Unavailable prorfile revalidated
+### 2.3 Unavailable profile revalidated

 - **Context**: Re-checking profiles if the profile is not available.
 - **Expected Result**: The profile should should update in the background.
 - **Test Steps**:
   1. Temporarily make the WordPress website unavailable.
   2. Create a new cluster to get the profiles.
-  3. Confirm the profile is unavailble in the list.
+  3. Confirm the profile is unavailable in the list.
   4. Make the site available again.
   5. Update the cluster.
   6. Go to `Edit Node` page and see the profile becomes available.